 Prior to commencing pupillage, Charles worked as a paralegal in Farrer & Co’s Contentious Trusts & Estates team, where he assisted on high-value, cross-border disputes.
 This included high profile litigation, such as Morina v Scherbakova [2023] EWHC 3253 (Ch), as well as Variation of Trust Act claims, Trustee Retirement Applications, and Inheritance Act claims.
 As a result, Charles has begun to build considerable knowledge across trusts and estates litigation.

-Charles has been published in the Trusts & Trustees journal and has recently begun Trust Issues, a new article series for Chambers looking at common issues in trust litigation.
+Charles has been published in the Trusts & Trustees journal and is a contributor to the LexisNexis Private Client Expert series.
+Charles has recently begun Trust Issues, a new article series for Chambers looking at common issues in trust litigation.
 You can find the first article in this series, which provides a comprehensive guide to making Beddoe Applications, here.

 During his pupillage, Charles has built experience across a range of property matters, including TOLATA claims, possession claims, boundary disputes, and adverse possession claims.